huggingface/blog/codeparrot.md

 </div>

-Let's create all the code for training GitHub CoPilot in this blog post.
+Let's create all the code for training GitHub Copilot in this blog post.
 Learn how to train CodeParrot 🦜, a large GPT-2 model for code, from scratch in this step by step guide.
 Let's get to it!

 ![codeparrot](assets/40_codeparrot/codeparrot.png)

 ## Dataset
 The first thing we need is a large training dataset.
-With the goal to train a Python code generation model we accessed the GitHub dump available on Google's BigQuery and filtered for all Python files.
+With the goal to train a Python code generation model, we accessed the GitHub dump available on Google's BigQuery and filtered for all Python files.
 The result is a 180 GB dataset with 20 million files (available [here](http://hf.co/datasets/transformersbook/codeparrot)).
-After initial training experiments we found that the duplicates in the dataset severly impacted the model performance.
+After initial training experiments, we found that the duplicates in the dataset severely impacted the model performance.
 Further investigating the dataset we found that:

 - 0.1% of the unique files make up 15% of all files
 - 1% of the unique files make up 35% of all files
 - 10% of the unique files make up 66% of all files

 We removed the duplicates and applied the same cleaning heuristics found in the [Codex paper](https://arxiv.org/abs/2107.03374).
-The cleaned dataset is still 50GB big and available on the 🤗 Hub: [codeparrot-clean](http://hf.co/datasets/lvwerra/codeparrot-clean).
+The cleaned dataset is still 50GB big and available on the Hugging Face Hub: [codeparrot-clean](http://hf.co/datasets/lvwerra/codeparrot-clean).
 With that we can setup a new tokenizer and train a model model.

 ## Initializing Tokenizer and Model

 First we need a tokenizer.
 Let's train one specifically on code so it splits code tokens well.
 We can take an existing tokenizer (e.g. GPT-2) and directly train it on our own dataset with `train_new_from_iterator`.
-We then push it to the hub.
+We then push it to the Hub.

 ```Python
 # Iterator for Training